Deterministic roughening in the dc-driven precessional regime of domain walls: Introduction

 While the Walker breakdown has been widely studied for particle-like DWs~\cite{Schryer1974,thiaville2005,hillebrands2006spin,Mougin2007,dipietro2023}, extended DWs in thin ferromagnetic films under constant magnetic fields have received less attention.
 A key advance was linking velocity anomalies to linearly unstable flexural modes~\cite{thevenard2011domain,gourdon2013domain, Kim2024}, but prior studies focused on small systems with few unstable modes and weak nonlinear coupling.
 Consequently, the impact of nonlinearity on the large-scale roughness, velocity, and long-time dynamics of extended DWs remains poorly understood.

-In this Letter, we study the dynamics of extended DWs with perpendicular magnetic anisotropy using a reduced DW model ~\cite{malozemoff1979magnetic}, validated against micromagnetic Landau–Lifshitz–Gilbert (LLG) simulations.
+In this work, we study the dynamics of extended DWs with perpendicular magnetic anisotropy using a reduced DW model~\cite{malozemoff1979magnetic}, validated against micromagnetic Landau–Lifshitz–Gilbert (LLG) simulations.
 We compute a quasi-universal instability diagram, dependent only on Gilbert damping, that predicts mode instabilities as a function of applied field.
-This reveals a dynamical phase transition, and provides a framework for understanding various nonlinear effects as a function of system size and field.
-Our results highlight this system as a rich example of non-equilibrium pattern formation in the absence of disorder or thermal fluctuations.
+This reveals a \textit{dynamical phase transition} from a corrugated, spatiotemporally chaotic achiral state to a flat chiral moving phase at a critical driving field.
+Our framework provides a basis for understanding these nonlinear effects across varying system sizes and field strengths.
+Furthermore, our results highlight this system as a rich example of nonequilibrium pattern formation and roughening emerging entirely in the absence of disorder or thermal fluctuations.